FlexTapeDev/Higher-Lower/README.md

 # Higher-Lower
-higher and lower game
+higher and lower game 💯💯💯

-g++ -o main source.cpp  ->  ./main

-min
-max

 1-100